bradyjmcl/CTF-Writeups/Blogger (Proving Grounds) Writeup/writeup.md

 ---

 This is a writeup for the "Blogger" lab on Offensive Security's Proving Grounds.
-My YouTube walkthrough for this lab is coming soon, so keep an eye out for updates, as I'll be posting the link <here>.
+My YouTube walkthrough for this lab is at https://youtu.be/2iw_bDwDBp8, so you can watch these commands run in real time!
 This lab is part of tjull's PWK V3 list, a well-known list of labs that are supposed to be similar in difficulty and approach to OSCP-level machines.
 This machine is available in the "Proving Grounds Play" section and is free to use.
 This lab is rated "easy" by the publishers, but "hard" by the community.
 I am documenting the process I used to find all information in this writeup **WITHOUT** including any flags, in the spirit of the game.
 However, following this process exactly should result in a full compromise of the target system.

 ---